TudorDan/Programming-Basic-Questions/module_progbasics.md

             a_list[i], a_list[i + 1] = a_list[i + 1], a_list[i]         # we swap them
             finished = False        # keep looping until we have nothing left to swap
 ```

 ### Programming paradigms - procedural

 #### What is the call stack?
+* The _call stack_ is a frame where Python stores information about functions which have been called.
+* Whenever a function is called, a new stack frame is added to the stack – all of the function’s parameters are added to it, and as the body of the function is executed, local variables will be created there.
+* When the function finishes executing, its stack frame is discarded, and the flow of control returns to wherever you were before you called the function, at the previous level of the stack.
 #### What is “Stack overflow”?
+* _Stack overflow_ is a filled up stack frame.
+Python’s stack has a finite size – if we keep placing instances of the function on the stack we will eventually fill it up and cause a stack overflow.
 #### What are the main parts of a function?
+* The mai parts of a function are: _parameters_, _function body_, _variables_, _statements_, _expressions_, _function call_ and _arguments (input parameters)_.

 ### Programming languages - Python
 #### How do you use a dictionary in Python?
+* We can use a dictionary to store key-value pairs.
+To define a dictionary literal, we put a comma-separated list of key-value pairs between curly brackets.
+We use a colon to separate each key from its value.
+We access values in the dictionary by using keys instead of indices.
 #### What does it mean that an object is immutable in Python?
 #### What is conditional expression in Python?
 #### What are different types of arguments in Python?